-I’ve been teaching middle school for 12 years.
-I’ve been in an urban school in which 99 percent of students received free lunch for nine of those years.
+I’ve been teaching middle school for more than a decade.
+I’ve been in an urban school in which 99 percent of students receive free lunch for most of my career.
 And I’ve tried a lot of classroom management strategies with varying degrees of success.

-Admin told me to sweat the small stuff so I wouldn’t have to sweat the big stuff, but I just ended up losing my mind about how many girls were wearing nail polish (forbidden by the uniform code).
-I tried establishing clear classroom procedures and sticking to them, but I could never remember if two fingers raised meant a student needed to use the restroom or had a question.
-I set up a positive reward system and gained five pounds from fun-size Hershey bars, which aren’t even all that good unless they’re the almond kind.
+I’ve tried policing the small stuff so I wouldn’t have to deal with the big stuff.
+I’ve tried establishing classroom procedures and sticking to them, but I can never remember if two fingers raised means a student needs to use the restroom or has a question.
+I set up a positive reward system and gained five pounds from fun-size Hershey bars.

 A kid shows up late.
-“Everything OK?
+“Everything okay?
 We missed you.”

 A kid doesn’t have his homework for the fourth time this week.
 “Hey, is something going on that’s making it hard for you to get your work done?
 This is really important, and I want to make sure you’re able to do what you need to do.”